 What should I do IF I FORGET to take a dose?

-Infuse the missed dose as soon as you remember it.
+Apply the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
-Do not infuse a double dose to make up for a missed one.
+Do not use extra eardrops to make up for a missed one.

 What SIDE EFFECTS can this medicine cause?

-Ciprofloxacin injection may cause side effects.
+Ciprofloxacin otic may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-If you experience any of the following symptoms, or any of the symptoms described in the IMPORTANT WARNING section, stop using ciprofloxacin injection and call your doctor immediately or get emergency medical help:
+Some side effects can be serious.
+If you experience any of these symptoms, stop using ciprofloxacin otic and call your doctor immediately

-Ciprofloxacin injection may cause other side effects.
+Ciprofloxacin otic may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.

 What OTHER INFORMATION should I know?